- Sashité for Developers

 Interpretation:

-) - Represents cumulative state difference over multiple turns
+toggle: false). - Represents cumulative state difference over an even number of turns.

 Multiple Moves (Different Player Active)